nullpointerexceptionkek/Discord-DynamicRP/README.md

 > Note: This will not delete your config folder.
 For complete uninstallation, manually delete the config folder.

-- The config folder location is stored in the environment variable "CDiscordRP"
+- The config folder location is stored in the environment variable "DynamicRP"
 > On Windows, delete the environment variable by running the following command in CMD:
-> `set CDiscordRP=""`
+> `set DynamicRP=""`

 ## Learn